The Pre-Physical Therapy program at Regis College prepares you for the rigors of a doctor of physical therapy degree.

 A list of physical therapy programs, including admission deadlines and entrance requirements, can be found on the American Physical Therapy Association website.
 Additionally, students can also find information on individual school requirements for physical therapy experience on the Physical Therapist Centralized Application Service (PTCAS) website.

-Below are some of the common courses required by DPT programs across the country and that are offered through Regis College's physical therapy program.
+Below are some of the common courses required by DPT programs across the country and that are offered through Regis College's Pre-Physical Therapy program.

 |Course Subject||# of Semesters||Regis Course Number to fulfill requirement|